Oral Cancer Screening

 Screening for oral cancer is an important role of the overall oral health program we provide at North Seattle Dental.
-While we routinely look for signs of cancer or precancerous conditions in your mouth, we also offer the VELscope oral cancer examination, which can help screen for early signs of oral cancer – Learn more about oral cancer symptoms.
+While we routinely look for signs of cancer or precancerous conditions in your mouth, we also offer the VELscope oral cancer examination, which can help screen for early signs of oral cancer.

 It is simple, easy, and noninvasive.
 The VELscope (Visually Enhanced Lesion Scope) is a hand held device that emits blue light into the mouth that excites various molecules within our cells, causing them to absorb the light energy and re-emit it as visible fluorescence.